 I spoke with Ekker and Campbell over the phone to better understand their work, what FusX is, and how they put their OT-One robot to use.
-(Conversations have been edited.)

-Edith Zimmerman, OpenTrons: What are you working on at the Ekker Lab?
+Edith: What are you working on at the Ekker Lab?

 Campbell: We use gene editing to make specific manipulations to a model system called zebrafish.
 They have mutations in their genome that are similar to disease-causing mutations in the human genome, so we study the model system of the animal to try to understand what’s going on in people.